DTasev/cppfun/README.md

-# cppfun
+# R & D
-For testing and remembering C++ syntax, usages, tricks, etc.
+For testing and remembering syntax, usages, tricks, etc. in different languages for easy searching in the future!